nus-cs2103-AY2021S2/tp/docs/developerGuide/testing/testing.md

 Command: `undo`<br>
 Expected Message: `Completed undo for the change:...`

-1. What: If there is no more actions to undo<br>
+1. What: If there are no more actions to undo<br>
 Command: `undo`<br>
 Expected Message: `There's nothing left to undo!`